dzackiero/simple-convex-pos/README.md

 The backend code is in the `convex` directory.

 `npm run dev` will start the frontend and backend servers.

-## App authentication

-Chef apps use [Convex Auth](https://auth.convex.dev/) with Anonymous auth for easy sign in.
-You may wish to change this before deploying your app.

 ## Developing and deploying your app